We all have our own criteria that need to be met when choosing the right Dutch oven. The number of people we feed regularly is at the top of the list.

 Mid Range Priced Dutch Oven

 Excellent quality enameled black matte inside and out.
-This oven is modern-looking can withstand heat over 400 degrees Fahrenheit.
+This oven is modern-looking and can withstand heat over 400 degrees Fahrenheit.

 Not only will the black enamel keep this oven clean and fresh looking it is also dishwasher safe.